dafitt/dotfiles/README.md

 I use [snowfall-lib](https://github.com/snowfallorg/lib), so every _`default.nix`_ is automatically imported.

-My systems and homes are assembled using custom modules.
-Any custom module has at least one enable option which name matches the folder: `config.dafitt.<myModule>.enable`.
+My systems and homes are assembled using custom modules `config.dafitt.<myModule>`.
+Any custom module has at least one enable option `config.dafitt.<myModule>.enable` which name matches the folder _`modules/<nixos|home>/<myModule>/`_.

 Modules in [modules/nixos/](https://github.com/dafitt/dotfiles/blob/main/modules/nixos) are built with the standard `nixos-rebuild` command.

 Modules in [modules/home/](https://github.com/dafitt/dotfiles/blob/main/modules/home) are built with `home-manager` (standalone) **and** in addition to `nixos-rebuild` if the homes-hostname "\<user>[@\<host>]" matches with the host your building on.
 This is done by [snowfall-lib](https://github.com/snowfallorg/lib) with the systemd-service _`home-manager-<user>.service`_. [snowfall-lib](https://github.com/snowfallorg/lib) will create the user if it doesn't exist yet.

-Some [home-modules](https://github.com/dafitt/dotfiles/blob/main/modules/home) in my dotfiles are automatically activated, if the sister module in [nixos-modules](https://github.com/dafitt/dotfiles/blob/main/modules/nixos) is enabled.
+Some [home-modules](https://github.com/dafitt/dotfiles/blob/main/modules/home) in my dotfiles are automatically activated, if the twin module in [nixos-modules](https://github.com/dafitt/dotfiles/blob/main/modules/nixos) is enabled.
 See this line in [modules/home/suiteGaming/default.nix](https://github.com/dafitt/dotfiles/blob/main/modules/home/suiteGaming/default.nix#L11) for example:

 ```nix
 options.dafitt.suiteGaming.enable = mkBoolOpt (osConfig.dafitt.suiteGaming.enable or false) "...